 The pies at this time were often made from pastry which was just a thick paste (hence the origin of the word) of flour and water.
 It was used as a container to cook meat and vegetables together often in the oven after the bread had been baked to use the remaining heat.
 Once cooked, the contents would be served up on a dish and the pastry case thrown away.
 Alternatively, the gravy would have been drained and eaten with bread and then clarified butter poured in through the hole to seal the pie, rather like potted meat.
 This then, in the days before refrigeration, would have been used to store the contents for eating at a later date.

 In the medieval banquet the discovery of the hot water crust pastry led to pies becoming the centre piece of the banquet.
 They were often made using elaborate figurative moulds, glazed and adorned, occasionally with a stuffed animal or bird to indicate its contents, swan pie being one of the most elaborate.

 To Eat ‘Umble’ Pie

-British Pie Week – Piemakers
+British Pie Week – For Piemakers

-Are you ready for it?
+The first full week in March.. are you ready for it?
 With local press often desperate for stories now is the time to publicise your pies locally with a short piece, competition, offer and picture of your establishment and pie/s.
 And of course contact your local BBC or other favourite radio station.

 Below is some material that might be of interest to include in any article on pies.
 Don’t forget to mention in your article if you’re entering your pies in this year’s British Pie Awards and any past Awards or achievements.